All Clay Hybrid Cat Litters

 Fresh Step Extreme Odor Control Scented

-For how expensive this litter is you would expect something that clumps well, hides odors, and is low on maintenance.
-Unfortunately you don’t get any of that with this product.
+For the high premium associated with this litter, you would expect something that performs well across the board.
+Instead, you get a product that struggles in most.
 We recommend shopping for other options.
-It is available in 12, 20, 25, 28, 34 and 38 pound boxes and 42 pound bags, is comprised of clay, carbon, and antimicrobial agents, and is available in the premium-price category.
+It is available in 12, 20, 25, 28, 34 and 38-pound boxes and 42-pound bags, is comprised of clay, carbon, and antimicrobial agents, and is available in the premium-priced tier.

 Pros: Clumps harden easily